Calculating Sun’s Declination for Celestial Navigation

 Image of the nautical almanac

-Also this page on our self-instruction website emphasizes the importance and understanding of the sun’s declination, which is crucial in calculating the Line of Position (LOP), sometimes referred to as the Sumner line of position
+Also this page on our self-instruction website emphasizes the importance and understanding of the sun’s declination, which is crucial in calculating the Line of Position (LOP).

 The main purpose of this website is to provide guidance on calculating the Line of Position (LOP).